 NBA fines Bucks coach Doc Rivers for comments about call refs admitted they got wrong

-“LaMelo Ball fell.
-He just fell down,” Rivers said.
-“Nobody was near him.
-He slipped on his own.
-We come up with the ball and the game is over.
-So back-to-back games now we have had a call made against us that is incorrect.
-We were lucky in Detroit the kid missed two free throws.
-Tonight LaMelo Ball made the free throws.”

-The Bucks did not have a challenge left.
-If they had, the call would have been overturned on replay, crew chief Curtis Blair said afterward.

-“During live play we called illegal leg-to-leg contact,” Blair said.
+“During live play we called illegal leg-to-leg contact,” crew chief Curtis Blair told a pool reporter in remarks distributed by the NBA.
 “During postgame review when we looked at the play there was no illegal contact on the play.”

+Antetokounmpo’s jumper at the buzzer rimmed out and the Hornets escaped with the win.
+Ball was fined $100,000 on Sunday for using an anti-gay slur in his postgame remarks, when asked to describe Charlotte’s defense on the final play against Antetokounmpo.

+The Bucks argued about late-game officiating this past Wednesday as well, when Antetokounmpo was whistled for a phantom call with a second left in regulation and the score tied at 111 against Detroit.
+Pistons forward Ron Holland II missed two free throws after that call, the game went into overtime and the Bucks prevailed 127-120 behind 59 points from Antetokounmpo.

 AP NBA: https://apnews.com/hub/nba